valancej/documentation/_pro/continuous-deployment/heroku.md

 ### Deployment Option #1: Platform Deployment

-If you are  not using [Heroku's Docker suppport](https://devcenter.heroku.com/articles/container-registry-and-runtime) to run Docker in production, you will most likely want t deploy using Heroku CLI commands and the [Heroku Platform API](https://devcenter.heroku.com/articles/build-and-release-using-the-api).
+If you are  not using [Heroku's Docker suppport](https://devcenter.heroku.com/articles/container-registry-and-runtime) to run Docker in production, you will most likely want to deploy using Heroku CLI commands and the [Heroku Platform API](https://devcenter.heroku.com/articles/build-and-release-using-the-api).
 By using the Platform API, no SSH key management is necessary.

 The deployment container discussed above has a `codeship_heroku deploy` command that you need to call, along with the path to your application.
 In this example, the path to our application is actually coming through our separate, application container via a [host volume]({{ site.baseurl }}{% link _pro/builds-and-configuration/docker-volumes.md %}) (in this case `/deploy`).
 You will also need to provide your application name.
 The default script will then check that it has access to the application and deploy it.